-By the time you’ve tucked your kids away in bed you’re usually ready for a well-earned rest!
-But before you plant that final kiss there’s one more thing you need to do: read a bedtime story.
+By the time you’ve tucked your kids away in bed, you’re usually ready for well-earned rest!
+But before you plant that final kiss, there’s one more thing you need to do: read a bedtime story.
 The Melbourne Institute of Applied Economics and Social Research and The Cincinnati Children’s Hospital all say both literacy and numeracy skills increase in children who are read to three to five times a week.
 Reading a bedtime story is a little like putting money into the bank and watching it grow.
 Here are five reasons you should be reading a story to your little one before turning out the light.

-1 – Build A Stronger Relationship
+1. Build A Stronger Relationship

-2 – Increase Vocabulary
+2. Increase Vocabulary

-3 – Introduce Morals
+3. Introduce Morals

 Children’s books love a good moral!
 Rabbits get bullied by pink elephants, a cheeky duckling learns the value of honesty, and the list goes endlessly on.
 Each night you’re reading together, you’re teaching your child the value of right and wrong.
-Your teaching about the importance of kindness and why they should think about others.
+You’re teaching about the importance of kindness and why they should think about others.
 The best part is that these lessons are demonstrated in practical ways your child can understand, not as stern lectures from an adult.

-4 – Fertilize Their Imagination
+4. Fertilize Their Imagination

 Escaping to new and fantastical worlds within the pages of their favorite book will help your child learn to use their imagination.
-Watch as the pages from a book come to life outside in the backyard, or in a carefully drawn crayon picture.
-Your child will learn to concentrate and listen closely to the descriptions you’re reading in order to re-create the images in their mind.
+Watch as the pages from a book come to life outside in the backyard, or a carefully drawn crayon picture.
+Your child will learn to concentrate and listen carefully to the descriptions you’re reading to re-create the images in their mind.
 This is a fundamental skill in being creative, one which you will appreciate each time you receive a homemade birthday card!

-5 – It’s FUN!
+5. It’s FUN!

-You might have forgotten just how much fun it was to read about Fantastic Mr. Fox outwitting Farmer Boggis, Farmer Bunce, and Farmer Bean, but reading to your child each night will reintroduce you to all those wonderful classics you enjoyed so much as a child.
+You may have forgotten just how much fun it was to read about Fantastic Mr. Fox outwitting Farmer Boggis, Farmer Bunce, and Farmer Bean, but reading to your child each night will reintroduce you to all those wonderful classics you enjoyed so much as a child.
 As an adult, your life is filled with important “adultish” thoughts, but going on an adventure with your child every night can be just as fun for you as it is for them.
-Fun-time is always important for your child, but it’s important for you as well, so what better way to treat yourself than by becoming reacquainted with a few of your own childhood literary friends!
+Fun-time is always significant for your child, but it’s essential for you as well, so what better way to treat yourself than by becoming reacquainted with a few of your own childhood literary friends!

-You can ask your school librarian for suggestions of books to check out from the school library or check with the children’s librarian at your local library for suggestions.
+You can ask your school librarian for suggestions of books to check out from the school library or check with the children’s librarian at your local library for ideas.
 Get a family library card.
 You can also find excellent books for children of all ages at Amazon.com.